 Frequent attacks of common cold and fever are unnerving.
-A fragile body, low resistance, and a weak defense mechanism keep you down and far away from an active lifestyle.
+A fragile body, low resistance, and a weak defense mechanism keep you down and removed from an active lifestyle.
 Being stuck in bed all day and away from work is agitating, and all that you wish for is to get through a few days without any health issues.
 In such a scenario, a natural immunity booster is the best bet, and these 7 yoga poses will get you back on track.
 Read on to find out how.

 What Does The Immune System Do?

 The immune system is a vast and organized network of cells, tissues, and organs that defend the body from germs, viruses, and microorganisms.
 It plays a vital role in keeping your body healthy by preventing infection.
 Such a vast system needs an elaborate and well-connected mechanism of working, and that is exactly how the immune system in your body works.
 It first detects and then responds to the presence of an enemy element in the body, and works through a set of systematic steps to combat it.
 Sometimes, the immune system tends to malfunction due to various reasons like stress, inactive lifestyle, and poor eating habits.
 And, when it does, it is not a good sign.
 The good news is that you can help to restore it to its previous glory by practicing restorative yoga.

 Wondering how to do so?
 Keep reading to know more.

 Here is how yoga and immune system are interlinked.
 For anything to work well, balance and stability are essential.
 The same applies to the immune system, and when imbalance sets in, the immune system is affected.
 Yoga gives a holistic uplifting approach to your body and works great in reducing stress levels, a primary reason for a weak immune system.
 There are specific yoga poses that strengthen and support your immune system and regularly practicing them will keep diseases at bay.

 Yoga For Immune System – 7 Best Poses

 - Vrikshasana (Tree Pose)